goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

   qed
 ```

-We can thus see that using Isar style proofs and Agda reasoning ends up being rather similar in practice.
+Thus, we can see that using Isar style proofs and Agda reasoning ends up being rather similar in practice.

 ##Pattern matching